Generic part of Security Services in CACIB

 • not create it using easily accessible personal information such as telephone numbers or date of birth, ID numbers or a recognizable part of his name;

-• choose a PIN (as applicable) of length of 5 digits that may be difficult for someone else to guess, and without repeating any digit more than once.
+• choose a PIN (as applicable) of length of 6 digits that may be difficult for someone else to guess, and without repeating any digit more than once.

 Controls

-Do not select the browser option for storing or retaining user name and password.
+Do not select the “browser option” for storing or retaining username and password.

 If the computer has internet access via cable modems, broadband connections or similar set-ups, the file and printer sharing should be removed.